Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 These changes have been implemented in the HDL, and the result has been resynthesized to get a baseline of how these changes might affect performance.
 As the design hasn't been verified yet, the results here are just to see where things are at with the initial integration of the L1 I-cache.
 That said, it lead to clock period of about 14.3ns, which is about 0.8ns worse than when the processor had an idealized instruction memory.
 To me, this is an acceptable decrease in performance considering the huge increase in design complexity.

 ### Testing the Instruction Cache (August.
 2nd \- present)
+Testing the whole implementation will be a challenge, as the instruction cache is initially empty, and needs to be filled up with data.

 # **Challenges**